-How to buy it at the machine step-by-step
+How to buy it at the machine step by step

 - The next step is the payment method.
-You can use cash, bank card (ATM), and credit card.
+You can use cash, bank card (ATM) and credit card.

 - And that's it!
-The ticket vending machine will issue your Metrocard and you can start using it.
+The ticket machine will issue your Metrocard and you can start using it.

-Do children pay on the subway?
+Do children pay on the metro?

 How to validate your Metrocard?

-- Can I share the Metrocard with another person?: If you choose the 7-day Unlimited Ride option, the card is for personal use and is not transferable.
+- Can I share the Metrocard with another person?
+No. If you choose the 7-day Unlimited Ride option, the card is for personal use and is not transferable.
 On the other hand, if you choose to load it with credit and pay for each trip, then you can share the Metrocard.

-- What happens if I lose my Metrocard?: Unfortunately you will have to buy a new card and you will lose all the balance and/or value you had on it.
-Only the "One Month Unlimited Ride" MetroCard is protected against theft and loss if you purchase it with a debit or credit card at the Metro vending machines.
+- What happens if I lose my Metrocard?
+Unfortunately, you will have to buy a new card and you will lose all the balance and/or value you had on it.
+Only the "Unlimited rides for one month" MetroCard is protected against theft and loss if you purchase it with a debit or credit card at the Metro vending machines.

 The only borough where the New York subway does not reach is Staten Island although you can go by car from Brooklyn or from the south of Manhattan on the Staten Island Ferry.

-Be clear where you are heading
+Know where you are going

 Once you know which line to take, go to the nearest metro stop.
-At all stations, the entrance to the southbound (Downtown and Brooklyn) or northbound (Uptown and Queens) platforms is marked.
+At all stations the entrance to the southbound (Downtown and Brooklyn) or northbound (Uptown and Queens) platforms is marked.